polyllc/cpptester/readme.md

 ## Simple C++ Tester Library
-This library allows you to easily test C++ code with the == operator in a variety of different ways.
+This library allows you to easily test C++ code in a variety of different ways.

 To get started, simply add `#include "tester.h"` into your code, and either `using namespace TesterLib` or by explicitly writing `TesterLib::` for every function, you can start to use all of what the tester library has to offer.

+**Make sure to use C++23 or above when compiling!
+The library is designed to use modern C++ to reduce code complexity and encourage adoption of newer standards :).**

 ## How to use
 There are two main ways to start using the tester library.
 You can either create an object of every different class test